5 Pre-process data as you import it

 5.1 Learning objectives

-2. Identify what the appropriate package is to use to import data given its storage format.
+Identify the appropriate R package to use to import data based on what format the file is.

 5.2 Importing in the raw data